The Price Is Right: Computer and electronic games

-In 1990, GameTek created a Price Is Right computer game for the DOS and Commodore 64 platforms and other systems to fit in their line of other game show games.
+In 1990, GameTek created a Price Is Right video game for MS-DOS, Commodore 64, and other.
 A handheld Tiger game was made in 1998 with four pricing games.
 A DVD game with 12 pricing games, live casino show host Todd Newton and video of prizes taken directly from the show was produced by Endless Games in 2005.
 A 2008 DVD edition, also from Endless Games, featured many changes based on season 36 and included seven new games: Half Off, More or Less, Swap Meet, Secret X, That's Too Much, Coming or Going, and Hole in One.
 It also featured both host Drew Carey and announcer Rich Fields.
 CBS.com featured an online Price Is Right-based game in the late 1990s, which was plugged in the closing credits of each episode.
 The game consisted of choosing which of the four bidders in Contestant's Row was closest to the price of a prize without going over.
 Additionally, Mobliss provides a suite of pricing games for cellular phones.

-On March 26, 2008, Ludia (in connection with Ubisoft) launched The Price Is Right video game for PC.
-A version for the Wii and Nintendo DS platforms was released in September 2008, while a version for the iOS was released in November 2008.
+On March 26, 2008, Ludia (in connection with Ubisoft) launched The Price Is Right video game for Windows.
+A version for the Wii and Nintendo DS was released in September 2008.
+A version for the iOS was released in November 2008.
 The show's then-current announcer, Rich Fields, was the host of the computer version.
 The virtual set in the game resembled the set used in Seasons 31 to 34.
 Ludia announced that all three platforms will receive a new version of the video game that was previewed at the Target Bullseye Lounge during the Electronic Entertainment Expo trade show on June 2–4, 2009.
 The Price Is Right 2010 Edition was released on September 22, 2009.
 In the fall of 2010, Ludia developed a multi-player version for Facebook.
 A third Ludia adaptation, The Price Is Right Decades, featuring set designs, pricing games and prizes taken from the 1970s through 2000s, was initially released for the Wii in October 2011, with an Xbox 360 and iOS release following in November and December.
 The Price Is Right 2010 Edition and The Price Is Right Decades have also been released as downloads within the PlayStation Store for the PlayStation 3 in May 2010 and April 2012, respectively.
 Irwin Toys released an electronic tabletop version in 2008 featuring Contestant's Row, the Big Wheel, a physical Plinko board with chips, Showcases and seven pricing games.
 Jakks Pacific released a Plug It in and Play version of The Price Is Right in 2009, featuring Carey and Fields.